biboyd/SALSA/README.md

   >>> import salsa
 ```

-If you want to install the latest development version and have all the dependencies
-installed, you can clone the repository and run these commands:
+If you want to install the latest development version, you can clone the repository and run these commands to install
+the additional dependencies necessary for testing and building
+the documentation:
 ```
   $ git clone https://github.com/biboyd/SALSA.git
   $ cd SALSA